FreeDropOracle/CryptoDesk-ai/README.md

 CryptoDesk AI is an AI-powered desktop trading co-pilot built with a security-first architecture.
 The current alpha is designed around three principles:

 - non-custodial credential handling.
-- simulation-first learning and testing
+- simulation-first learning and testing.
 - explainable, advisory-only AI

 This repository is ready for controlled beta review, contributor onboarding, and release operations.
 Live trading remains intentionally gated until signing, runtime hardening, and broader validation are complete.